 Given the complexity and uncertainty of reversal surgery, doctors recommend that women not rush into the decision to have their tubes tied and only move forward once they are confident that permanent sterilization is the right choice.

-Additionally, tube-tying surgery doesn't protect against sexually transmitted infections (STIs).
-Using condoms or other protective measures is still necessary if you want to reduce your risk of contracting an STI.
+While tube-tying surgery can reduce your risk of pregnancy, it doesn’t protect against sexually transmitted infections (STIs).
+Make sure to use protection during sexual activity if you want to reduce your risk of contracting an STI.

 Reasons People May Choose To Get Their Tubes Tied